Appdynamics/process-monitoring-extension/README.md

 3. Unzip the downloaded file
 4. In \<machineagent install dir\>/monitors/ProcessMonitor/, open monitor.xml and configure the path to the properties.xml.
 5. Optional but recommended.
 Configure a custom metric path (in monitor.xml).
 6. Optional.
 Open properties.xml and configure the filter values.
+NOTE: If the memory threshold is not specified in properties.xml, then a default value of 100MB will be used by the extension.
+This means that any processes below this threshold will not appear in the Metric Browser.
 7. Restart the Machine Agent.

 In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | \<Windows/Linux\> Processes